cornell-dti/trends-in-web-dev-website/versioned_docs/version-2023fa/introduction.md

 ## Course Application

-Apply here [Link TBA] by [Date TBA] at 11:59 PM ET.
+Apply [here](https://forms.gle/wPCRRXHDA1SzHr1U8) by [Date TBA] at 11:59 PM ET.
 It includes a general information questionnaire so we have the information necessary for enrollment, as well as a preassessment you must complete (see Pre-Course Assessment below).

 We will be distributing enrollment/permission pins soon after the application period closes.